Negin Khpalwak: Career

 Based in Kabul now, Negin leads an Afghan women's orchestra named Zohra, which is supposed to be the first all-female orchestra in the country.
 It is a part of the Afghanistan National Institute for Music (ANIM) performing both Western and Afghan musical instruments.

 In February, 2017, they performed for the first time outside Afghanistan at the World Economic Forum in Davos, Switzerland before their tour in Switzerland and Germany.

-Dealing with threats, pressure and intimidation from her family members and people from her hometown when going public to perform music, Negin overcame and became the Afghan's first female conductor.
+Dealing with threats, pressure and intimidation from her family members and people from her hometown when going public to perform music, Negin overcame and became Afghanistan's first female conductor.
 On an interview in Women and Girls of News Deeply, she emphasized that she would like to further study music overseas and come back to Afghanistan to create new orchestras.